Quantum simulations with multiphoton Fock states: Methods

-\textbf{Contributions} MS, TS, AB and PPR developed the theory while AE, WRC, WSK, and IAW were responsible for realization of the experiment.
+TS, TM, AB and MS developed the theory while AE, WRC, WSK, and IAW were responsible for realisation of the experiment.
 JJR, SWN, TG, and AL delivered and maintained the transition edge sensor detection system.
-AB and AE developed the software and performed numerical computations.
+AB, TS and TM developed the software and performed numerical computations.
 AB prepared the plots.
 All the co-authors wrote up the manuscript.